akaihola/lusmu/README.rst

 Lusmu is a Python library for `reactive programming`_ (a form of `dataflow programming`_).
-Operations on data are done using a `directed graph`_ which consists of input nodes and calculation nodes.
+Operations on data are done using a `directed graph`_ which consists of source nodes and operation nodes.

 Lusmu uses the `invalidate/lazy-revalidate`_ evaluation model: reading the value of a node triggers its calculation operation and reads the